 Chief Lending Officer/Executive Vice President

 Dan Mocio brings almost 35 years of banking experience to his role as Chief Lending Officer and Executive Vice President at Worthington National Bank.
 He received his BBA from Texas Wesleyan and enjoys serving actively in several community organizations, including the First Tee of Fort Worth and St. Andrew's Church and School.
 Dan's personal motto is to "Treat people with respect and always be honest."
 A Fort Worth native, Dan still calls Fort Worth home, where he lives with his wife Shelly.
-He has two grown daughters, Courtney who lives and works in Dallas, and Chelsea who attends Texas A&M University.
+He has two grown daughters, Courtney and Chelsea, who live and work in Dallas.
 When he's not working, volunteering or spending time with his family, you're likely to find Dan on the golf course.

-Lucas Sawyer is the Vice President of Commercial Lending at Worthington National Bank.
-With a bachelor’s degree from Indiana University and a background in wealth management and private banking, All of his clients enjoy the private bank level of service and relationship.
-Lucas presently serves as chairman on the board of directors for the Fort Worth Business Assistance Center.
-Lucas is also active with Fort Worth South, Inc., has written and facilitates a money management program at Tarrant County College-River Campus, is an active member of the Cowtown Executive Association and is an alumnus of Leadership Fort Worth’s Leading Edge Program.
+Lucas Sawyer is the Senior Vice President of Commercial Lending at Worthington National Bank.
+With a bachelor's degree from Indiana University and a background in wealth management and private banking, all of his clients enjoy the private bank level of service and relationship.
+Lucas presently serves as chairman on the board of directors for the Fort Worth Business Assistance Center and is the president of the Cowtown Executives Association.
+Lucas is also active with Fort Worth South, Inc., has written and facilitates a money management program at Tarrant County College-River Campus, is a co-founder of the Tarrant County Professionals Group, is an alumnus of Leadership Fort Worth's Leading Edge Program and serves his church on the finance committee.
+Most recently, Lucas was announced as a 2015 40 Under 40 honoree by the Fort Worth Business Press.

 Loan Administration Officer

 Dolores Offner brings more than 25 years of experience to her role as a Loan Administration Officer at Worthington National Bank.
-Her personal philosophy is: “Happiness is the key to success.
-If you love what you are doing, you will be successful.”
+She was an Admin of the Year nominee for the last two consecutive years, and her personal philosophy is: "Happiness is the key to success.
+If you love what you are doing, you will be successful."
 Originally from San Antonio, Dolores now lives in Fort Worth with her husband and two sons.
+Her oldest son Eric is in management at FedEx and is about to get married and David just finished his first year at Hardin Simmons University.
+When Dolores isn't working, she and her husband love to travel.

 Loan Administrative Assistant